helloworldless/davidagood.com/content/blog/oauth-client-credentials-auto-refresh-spring/index.md

     which has already been deprecated.
   - You'll likely have to learn new WebFlux abstractions from an integration testing perspective as well

+## Dependency on Servlet Environment Causes Unexpected Behavior

+The Spring Security OAuth2 configuration is heavily coupled to the Servlet environment.
+In other words, even though a service is making a backend-to-backend request to a resource server using OAuth 2's Client Credentials grant type, it is done in the context of the incoming servlet request.
+If the service is not using any kind of authentication for its Spring Web MVC controllers, the user is actually considered an authenticated, anonymous user.
+And in this scenario, `AuthenticatedPrincipalOAuth2AuthorizedClientRepository.loadAuthorizedClient` defers to `HttpSessionOAuth2AuthorizedClientRepository.loadAuthorizedClient` which—just like it sounds—depends on an HTTP session to maintain a context across multiple requests.
+This results in the following unexpected behavior.

+Say we start up our service and make one
+HTTP request to it which under the hood leads to a service-to-service call to an OAuth resource server.
+The Spring Security OAuth abstractions will determine that no authorized client exists in its repository and make the necessary grant request to the authorization server before making the request to the resource server.
+All good so far.

+Now we make a second HTTP request to our service which will lead to a second service-to-service call to the same OAuth resource server.
+Assuming the token has not expired, we would expect the Spring Security OAuth abstractions to re-use the token to call the resource server.
+In other words, it should not need to make a second grant request to the authorization server.
+However, if we do not use the same HTTP session for both requests, that is exactly what will happen.

+It appears that there are ways around this.
+More to come soon!

 ## References

 - Spring Security Docs: [OAuth 2.0 Client](https://docs.spring.io/spring-security/site/docs/5.4.2/reference/html5/#oauth2client)